Break Clauses Overview

 Important takeaways

 If you are going to serve notice, then please ensure that you instruct an experienced property litigator to assist.
 Our litigation department can assist with your query.
 Any break premium as specified in the lease should be paid in good time – do not leave this until the day of the break date.
-The full quarter/month’s rent should be paid and the landlord should confirm receipt before a break notice is issued.
+The full quarter/month’s rent should be paid, and the landlord should confirm receipt before a break notice is issued.

 Whether you’re a tenant or a landlord, Kew Law can advise and ensure you meet all legal obligations of ending a tenancy.